If you’re reading this, you are likely looking for some answers regarding VBAC induction. Many have been in your shoes.

 Risks for induction are pretty serious for everyone.

-Inducing could lead to a premature birth or umbilical cord issues while delivering, and also to an emergency Cesarean.
+Inducing could lead to premature birth or umbilical cord issues while delivering, and also to an emergency Cesarean.

 Medications used in induction like oxytocin and prostaglandin can affect the baby’s heart rate.